 Loud Bang When Furnace Starts

-If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is not functioning properly.
+If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
 A seasonal furnace tune-up will help pinpoint these issues before they become big problems.

 Cold Air Blowing From Heating System

 There are a few reasons why your heating equipment could be giving off cold air.
-It might sound minor, but the thermostat is the first thing you want to consider.
+It might sound minor, but the thermostat is the first thing you want to look at.
 It’s the starting place for any furnace technician, also.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
-Flipping it to “auto” will ensure the heating equipment only blows when it’s really heating the air.
+Flipping it to “auto” will make sure the heating equipment only blows when it’s really heating the air.

 You should also check your air filters.
 Typically air filters need to be changed every month to keep them from becoming filthy and clogged.
 If they aren’t changed often enough, the clogged air filter may restrict airflow into your furnace.
 If this happens, it can overheat your system, causing the system to cease heating as a protection.